jonnyleealas/401-Reads/journal/gitcommands.md

 # Pass by reference vs pass by value
 - Pass by reference you can use a copy with spread operator
 - Pass by value use the intitial state which is stupid

+# git revert
+- add hash code in terminal to go to previous change.